Dostendite/odin-calculator/README.md

 **Stuff to do:**
 - Add decimal point button
 - Add backspace button
-- Fix custom font not displaying on github.io page
-- Make the calculator a bit smaller
+- Add keyboard support
 - Center the content inside the buttons
-- Add a footer on the calculator page with my name & GitHub (icon) w/ link
+- Add a footer on the calculator page with my name & my GitHub (w/ icon) link
+- Fix custom font not displaying on github.io page (Not that imperative)